ballerina-platform/module-ballerina-uuid/README.md

 ## Useful Links

 * Chat live with us via our [Slack channel](https://ballerina.io/community/slack/).
 * Post all technical questions on Stack Overflow with the [#ballerina](https://stackoverflow.com/questions/tagged/ballerina) tag.
+* For more information go to the [`uuid` library](https://lib.ballerina.io/ballerina/uuid/latest).
+* For example demonstrations of the usage, go to [Ballerina By Examples](https://ballerina.io/swan-lake/learn/by-example/).